 A question of controlling light and matter

 The challenge for the international team of theoretical and experimental physicists from the University of Konstanz, the University of Luxembourg, CNRS-Université Paris Sud (France) and the Center for Materials Physics (CFM-CSIC) and Donostia International Physics Center (DIPC) in San Sebastián (Spain) who collaborated on this project was to develop an experimental set-up for manipulating ultrashort light pulses at femtosecond scales below a single oscillation cycle on the one hand, and to create nanostructures suited for high-precision measurements and manipulation of electronic charges on the other.
 “Fortunately for us, we have first-class facilities at our disposal right here in Konstanz,” says Leitenstorfer, whose team conducted the experiments.
 “The Center for Applied Photonics is a world-leading facility for the development of ultrafast laser technology.
-And thanks to our Collaborative Research Centre 767 ‘Controlled Nanosystems: Interaction and Interfacing to the Macroscale’, we have access to extremely well-defined nanostructures that can be created and controlled at the nanometre scale.”
+And thanks to our Collaborative Research Center 767 ‘Controlled Nanosystems: Interaction and Interfacing to the Macroscale’, we have access to extremely well-defined nanostructures that can be created and controlled at the nanometer scale.”

 Superfast electron switch

 The experimental set-up developed by Leitenstorfer’s team and coordinating author Daniele Brida (formerly leader of an Emmy Noether research group at the University of Konstanz, now professor at the University of Luxembourg) involved nanoscale gold antennae as well as an ultrafast laser capable of emitting one hundred million single-cycle light pulses per second in order to generate a measurable current.
 The bowtie design of the optical antenna allowed for a sub-wavelength and sub-cycle spatio-temporal concentration of the electric field of the laser pulse into the gap of a width of six nm (1 nm = 10-9 meters).